 The beautiful interplay of these three facets is unceasing and perpetual.
-Needless to say different aspects require different focus at different times.
-You may for example, start off early in life with a focus on career where you learn new skills and become a subject matter expert.
+Needless to say, different aspects require different focus at different times.
+You may, for example, start early in life with a focus on a career where you learn new skills and become a subject matter expert.
 Over time you may shift your focus towards building financial security.
 At this point, you may want to monetize your skill sets and negotiate for better money.

-Or there may also be the situation that you had just got married or you just had a baby and prefer to dedicate the next few years primarily to family while continuing to juggle with money and career to make you a the most amazing husband or a father.
-This is not to say that one is not important than the other.
+Or there may also be the situation that you had just got married or had a baby and prefer to dedicate the next few years primarily to family while continuing to juggle with money and career to make you the most fantastic husband or father.
+This is not to say that one is not more important than the other.
 It is more of to help you prioritize these balls while juggling.

-Remember, while you are juggling these balls, there can be additional complexities.
+Remember, while juggling these balls, there can be additional complexities.
 These three balls change their form.
-At different points different rubber balls may turn into glass balls.
-You cleverness is to recognize on the glass balls and drop the rubber balls if you need to.
-A classic example would be a situation where a marriage is on the rocks because of your hectic travel (career focus) and you are on the brink of separation.
-Or you are fast depleting your financial reserves while you continue to stick to a career with a firm that gave you fancy titles but just have been paying you 50% of what the market can pay you for a similar job.
+At different points, different rubber balls may turn into glass balls.
+Your cleverness is to recognize the glass balls and drop the rubber balls if you need to.
+A classic example would be a situation where marriage is on the rocks because of your hectic travel (career focus), and you are on the brink of separation.
+Or you are fast depleting your financial reserves while you continue to stick to a career with a firm that gave you fancy titles but just has been paying you 50% of what the market can pay you for a similar job.

 While they may broadly be connected and seem interchangeable – they are not.
-For e.g. a good career broadly would means good money – not necessarily.
-Good money would mean good family life – but not necessarily – you may be chasing money while, all that your daughter wants is to spend that one hour with you in the evening.
+E.g., a promising career broadly would mean good money – not necessarily.
+Good money would mean good family life – but not necessarily – you may be chasing money while all that your daughter wants is to spend that one hour with you in the evening.

 How do you action this?

 Plan: Sit down and think hard.
-What is the most important thing in your life now?
+What is the most crucial thing in your life now?
 What is the goal (measurable timeline) on that front to say that you have achieved that?
-What is the second priority and what is the third.
-At which point would you want to reprioritize one for the other – money for career or family and vice-versa.
-It is important that you have a broad plan.
+What is the second priority, and what is the third?
+At which point would you want to reprioritize one for the other – money for career or family and vice-versa?
+You must have a comprehensive plan.

-– If you already doing the right thing be happy – you are on the right path.
+– If you are already doing the right thing, be happy – you are on the right path.